 Our friends in India long to find ways to connect with the many “Marlons” who live in the region.
 Network Beyond teams have been there.
 We have witnessed this hard and dangerous place where people are vulnerable and often exploited.
 Many are just children.

-New Generation Trust friends care for young girls who are trafficked.
-They host a children’s club for kids caught up in broken and dysfunctional home settings.
+Our New Generation Trust friends care for young girls who are trafficked.
+They host childrens' club for kids caught in broken and dysfunctional home settings.
 A new wave of refugees from Burma join those they serve.

 I’ve been working through getting my mind and heart around a rather huge paradigm shift--seeing life and ministry more and more like Jesus.
 One area is that of surrender.
 Author Francis Chan noted that in much of American Christianity, “surrender” is that lifelong process of slowly deciding whether we will give up certain things for God.
 Global Christians see “surrender” as a basic requirement to follow Jesus.
 Network Beyond is privileged to see that and work with some of the most incredible people on the planet.
 Perhaps more than anything, I’m impressed with the courage they exhibit.
 Theirs is a high capacity courage that reaches out to those hard to love, caring for people living in dangerous places, with a persistence that doesn’t want to quit.
 We are thankful for your partnership and prayers.